umbraco/UmbracoDocs/14/umbraco-cms/extending-backoffice/localization/net-localization.md

 ### Package localization files

-If you are a package developer, see the article for[UI Localization](ui-localization.md).
+If you are a package developer, see the article for [UI Localization](ui-localization.md).

 ## Help keep the language files up to date